bibleexchange/courses/homiletics-2/en/3101_examples-of-the-textual-sermon.md

 ### Example of the Textual Sermon

-- Theme: What God Requires
+- Theme: What God requires
 - Text: Deuteronomy 10:12–13

 ```